The Senior Leadership Teams

 Gustav Deysel - ACE Tiverton Pastoral Manager

 Gustav is the Pastoral Lead and Deputy Safeguarding Lead at ACE Tiverton.
-He is also the proud owner of Theo, the golden Labrador, who is one of the schools therapy dogs.
-Gustav recently relocated from London where he worked in special education for the last 14 years.
+He is also the proud owner of Theo, the golden Labrador, who is one of the school's therapy dogs.
+Gustav recently relocated from London where he had worked in special education for the past 14 years.
 During this time, Gustav has learnt that having success with a student relies on forming trusting and meaningful relationships.
-Gustav loves working as a part of the ACE Tiverton family as he feels they all share the same values with regards to the social and emotional wellbeing of their students.
+Gustav loves working as a part of the ACE Tiverton family as he feels they all share the same values with regard to the social and emotional wellbeing of their students.

 Stacy Fagg - ACE Tiverton Lead Administrator

 Stacy has worked in education for the past seven years and came to ACE Tiverton from a local primary school, where she initially worked as a Meal Time Assistant and a Teaching Assistant.
 In 2017, Stacy moved from the classroom into the school office as the Admin Assistant and then School Administrator.
 Stacy joined ACE Tiverton at the beginning of the journey as a new school in August 2019 as Lead Administrator.
 Stacy then went on to become a member of the Senior Leadership Team with responsibility for the admin team.
 Stacy is also one of the Deputy Designated Safeguarding Leads and a staff cluster representative.
 In 2020, Stacy took on the role of GDPR lead at ACE Tiverton.